 Ionization energy is an endothermic process in which energy is absorbed so the sign for this energy is +ve.
 This energy is required to overcome the force of attraction of the nucleus on the electron.
-After removal of the first electron hold of the nucleus on remaining electrons increases so Second I.P is greater than First I.P because more energy is required to remove the second electron and so on.
+After the removal of the first electron hold of the nucleus on the remaining electrons increases so Second I.P is greater than First I.P because more energy is required to remove the second electron and so on.

 e.g (i) Na → Na+ + e- (I.E)1 = +496 kJ/mol

 e.g (ii) Mg → Mg+ + e- (I.E)1 = +738 kJ/mol

 Mg+ → Mg2+ + e- (I.E)2 = +1451 kJ/mol

 By I.E values we can determine the number of valence electrons and valency of an atom. e.g.

 1st I.E 2nd I.E 3rd I.E 4th I.E

 Li 520 7,298 11,815 –

 Be 899 1,757 14,848 21,006